giovanni-gallerani/Thesis_Code/cnr-ifn.mi/README.md

 -   **LabLogbook**: Integrated within the existing UdyniManagement Django project, LabLogbook is a web-based application designed for efficient experiment and sample management, coupled with a comprehensive digital logbook.
 Furthermore, it exposes RESTful APIs, laying the groundwork for the future development of a robust FAIR (Findable, Accessible, Interoperable, Reusable) data infrastructure within the UDynI laboratories.

     **Important Note**: LabLogbook is not a standalone application.
-To run it, is necessary to set up the UdyniManagement project first by following the instructions provided below.
+To run it, it is necessary to set up the UdyniManagement project first by following the instructions provided below.

 ## UdyniManagement Setup